Purchases made through links earn us a small commission, at no extra cost to you.

 Tiwanaku continued to expand its reach through politics, trade deals, cultural influence and religious appeal, creating an empire that encompassed western Bolivia, southern Peru, and northern Chile.

 The Tiwanaku empire remained strong until 1000, when its decline began.
-Population started to decrease, likely because of a drought that made it difficult to grow enough food, but some archaeologists believe a violent public uprising was to blame.
+The population started to decrease, likely because of a drought that made it difficult to grow enough food, but some archaeologists believe a violent public uprising was to blame.
 By 1150, the Tiwanaku empire was no more.

 We visited Tiwanaku with a private guide who drove us from La Paz and spent a couple of hours showing us around the property, giving insight into Tiwanaku culture.

-When I first saw the ruins, I admittedly was underwhelmed and thought it wouldn’t take long to explore the site.
+When I first saw the Tiwanaku ruins, I admittedly was underwhelmed and thought it wouldn’t take long to tour the site.
 However, there are two museums that have a lot of artifacts on display, so half of our time was spent there.